 Birthplace: Cadiz, Ohio, United States of America

-#77 on The Coolest Actors Eversee more on Clark Gable
+#44 on The Most Beloved US Veteranssee more on Clark Gable

 Donald Jay "Don" Rickles is an American stand-up comedian and actor.
 A frequent guest on The Tonight Show Starring Johnny Carson, he has acted in comedic and dramatic roles, but is widely known as an insult comic. ...more